2019-2020 Graduate Catalog [ARCHIVED CATALOG]

 Students are required to provide satisfactory documentation of personal identification for off-site learning experiences required in many programs of graduate study at Lipscomb University.
 Failure to provide proper credentials will result in failure to complete the desired course of study.
-For complete policy, see section Required Documentation for Off-Site Learning Experiences in the opening section of this catalog.
+For complete policy, see section entitled Required Documentation for Off-Site Learning Experiences in the opening section of this catalog.

 - As a student who has not completed a bachelor’s degree program.
 The transfer student must be in good standing at the previous institution attended.

-- Non-Degree Student: one who has been admitted to graduate studies and has met all admission requirements except GPA or standardized exam score.
+- Non-Degree Student: one who has been admitted to graduate studies and has met all admission requirements except GPA or MAT/GRE.
 The student may take up to nine semester hours for graduate credit.
 Those hours may be applied toward a master’s degree if the student makes a grade of “B” or better in the courses taken for credit and if all admission requirements (GPA and entrance test score) are met and the student is formally admitted to a graduate program as a degree-seeking student.